 Jr. Zoo Vet: What do keepers and vets do to make sure animals at the zoo are healthy?
 Step into their shoes as you try to solve our animal challenge.
 You'll hone your observation skills by closely studying our animals to come up with a solution.
 We'll introduce you to several special animals and give you the chance to help the keepers get the zoo ready in the morning.
 You will meet several of our education animals and have an encounter with either our aardvark or North American porcupines.
 You

 will also help the keepers set-up treats for those animals.Please Note: The program is designed for families with children age 5-10.
-We try to go to bed a half an hour earlier than our other programs and the activities are designed for a slightly younger audience.

 Conservation Heroes: Come and learn how zoos help animals in need, while meeting several of our education animals and one of our endangered animals.
 You'll go inside animal enclosures to help our keepers with set-up in the morning, and you'll also learn about conservation happening beyond the zoo.
 You'll leave inspired to make a difference for animals in the wild.
 You

 will meet several of our education animals, then get up-close with our

 rhino or giraffes, while helping keepers prep the animal

 enclosure.
 This program is most appropriate for families with children 8-12, but younger children are welcome.

 Adults Only: Conservation and History at the Henry Vilas Zoo - Trivia Night: For adults 18+.
 Come and learn the ins and outs of the zoo after dark.
 You'll meet some special animals up-close and learn more about what the zoo does to care for animals on grounds and in the wild.
 Then test your knowledge in a rousing game of trivia!
 Remember how fun the zoo was as a kid?
 Now see how fun it can be as an adult!
 You

 our education animals, then enjoy an up-close encounter with our rhino